ekiefl/pooltool/docs/contributing.md

 Contributions to pooltool are made via GitHub.
 To get started:

 1. Fork the repo and create your branch from `main`.
-1. Install pooltool using the "install from source" instructions [here](https://pooltool.readthedocs.io/en/latest/getting_started/install.html).
+1. Install pooltool using the "install from source" instructions [here](install.md).
 1. If you've added code that should be tested, add tests.
-1. If you've changed [the API](https://pooltool.readthedocs.io/en/latest/autoapi/index.html), update the documentation.
 1. Create a pull request (PR), ensuring you have a clear description of the problem you're solving and the solution.
 1. Ensure your code passes the continuous integration (CI) tests that are automatically ran whenever you update the PR with new commits.